-Narrowing the best true crime podcasts for 2021 was no easy feat.
+Narrowing the best true crime and forensics podcasts for 2021 was no easy feat.
 Since the success of Serial, the genre has exploded with enough chilling, binge-worthy podcasts to satisfy newbies and true crime junkies alike.

 This article has ranked the best of the best to give you lots of choices to download this year.